Generalized Distribution Prediction for Asset Returns: Methodology

 \subsubsection{Modified Loss Function}

-Our proposed model generalizes the model in \cite{dist-pred} by generating multiple predictions over a look-ahead window, and we therefore modify the loss function in \ref{eq:loss1} to account for each future time step \( t \in \{1, 2, \dots, T\} \) within the prediction horizon.
+Our proposed model generalizes the model in \cite{dist-pred} by generating a singe estimation for log returns over a look-ahead window, and we therefore modify the loss function in Eq.\eqref{eq:loss1} to account for each future time step \( t \in \{1, 2, \dots, T\} \) within the estimation horizon.
 The modified loss function is defined as